-- Exploiting flaws in USB protocols or standards (.exe files auto running, upgrading a driver using infected files)
+- Exploiting flaws in USB protocols or standards (.exe files automatically running, upgrading a driver using infected files).

 Infected storage drives